 Stage Two: Middle Childhood

-Your middle childhood starts at age nine and ends around the beginning of your pubescent years.
-At this stage, you begin to mature into a young adult.
-You make friends, discover your talents, and even take on certain tasks independently.
-These are all signs of healthy growth and development and are commonly present during the preteen years.
+Your middle childhood starts at age six and ends around age 12 or when puberty begins.
+At this stage, you may begin to mature.
+You make friends, discover your talents, and can take on specific tasks independently.
+These are signs of healthy growth and development commonly present during the preteen years.

-Though this is biologically where your childhood ends, adolescents are considered children by many in modern society.
-Even though their bodies are still growing and maturing, they are commonly considered too irresponsible to live independently or do certain adult tasks.
-In this stage, you begin to discover more about your sexuality and feelings for others while your independence continues to develop.
+Even though a teen's body is still growing and maturing, they may be considered too irresponsible to live independently or complete adult tasks.
+In this stage, you may also discover more about your sexuality and relationships.

 How Does My Childhood Shape Me?